NeuroTechX/ntx_slack_archive/general.md

  >yannick: yeah, I've received the notification via email, but I've already watched it :) I think they could be useful for those who missed it, though

+6/11/2017 7:59 PM

+ **yannick** :

+ >We have been experimenting a little bit with the bot recently.
+If you have received multiple messages to the point that it feels like a bug / spam-ish, please let me know.
+It shouldnt have happened, but if something slipped through, please let me know :slightly_smiling_face: